postgrespro/pg_probackup/Documentation.md

     pg_probackup delete -B backup_dir --instance instance_name -i backup_id

-This command will delete the backup with the specified *backup_id*, together with all the incremental backups that followed, if any.
-This way, you can delete some recent incremental backups, retaining the underlying full backup and some of the incremental backups that follow it.
+This command will delete the backup with the specified *backup_id*, together with all the incremental backups that descend from *backup_id* if any.
+This way you can delete some recent incremental backups, retaining the underlying full backup and some of the incremental backups that follow it.

 To delete obsolete WAL files that are not necessary to restore any of the remaining backups, use the `--delete-wal` option: